WrightonLabCSU/join_asvbins/README.md

 Most of the program is hidden from the user and it is hoped that they will never need to know the fine details of the process, but if something happens to go wrong then this may help explain why .

 Under the hood join_asv_bins activates a [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline, which orders tasks based on the inputs that are required, and the outputs that are expected.
 The order of tasks takes the form of a Directed Acyclic graph (DAG) an example of which is shown below.
 In the example below each task is listed in order from first to run at the top to last to run at the bottom.
 For example the last task to run is named all, and its job is only to ensure all the final output files are created.
-It is also important to know that your dog may not look like this one.
+It is also important to know that your DAG may not look like this one.
 This DAG depends on the options being present for a full run, producing candidate, and match sequences and statistics.
 If you do a partial run option your DAG will contain only a fraction of these steps.

 ![example_dag](./images/salmonella_dag.jpg)